Arkansas Teaching Certification

 If you wish to become licensed in Early Childhood Education, Middle School or Secondary Social Studies, you must also complete a three credit hour course in Arkansas history.

 Did you complete an educator preparation program outside of Arkansas?
-You may still qualify for initial teacher licensure if your program is accredited by the National Council for Accreditation of Teacher Education (NCATE).
-A complete list of NCATE accredited institutions may be found here.
-Graduation from regionally or nationally accredited colleges and universities, both inside and outside of Arkansas, is also usually accepted by the Arkansas Department of Education.
+You may still qualify for initial teacher licensure if your educator preparation program is regionally or nationally accredited.

 Teacher licensure competency areas and the expectations for each area may be found here.